saad-latheef/useless_project_temp/README.md

 To quench the thirst of people for AI powered fantasy building

 ### The Solution (that nobody asked for)
-A safespot for people to expand the horizon of imagination in the field of ai
+A safespot for people to expand the horizon of imagination in the field of AI

+## LegendLoom
+Legendloom gives user a large social connections.
+With the help of AI we can create stories that gives endless possibilities and outcome.
+The key feature of LegendLoom is that it can connect with other peoples posts and create a far more exciting story with more twists and events.
+LegendLoom also provides a large network of likely minded people and a messaging service to stepup you're connections.

 ## Technical Details
 ### Technologies/Components Used